Oregon Wines Fly Free

 the region's wineries as well as visitor information centers and

 will vary in price.
-Please note that it is the responsiblity of the
+Please note that it is the responsibility of

-Alaska Airlines passenger to be sure the wine is properly packaged
+the Alaska Airlines passenger to be sure the wine is properly

 How many cases are allowed?